awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 If the versions are not satisfied, this option would not work and enabling the SDK to build dependencies for you would be the best option to go ahead with.

+> [!CAUTION]
-> **Note:** System-installed libwebsockets and libsrtp packages (from apt, brew, etc.) are typically built against OpenSSL.
-If you are building the SDK with `-DUSE_MBEDTLS=ON` and relying on system packages, you might encounter linker or runtimer erros.
+> System-installed libwebsockets and libsrtp packages (from apt, brew, etc.) are typically built against OpenSSL.
+If you are building the SDK with `-DUSE_MBEDTLS=ON` and relying on system packages, you might encounter linker or runtime erros.
 You must also build these dependencies from source (`-DBUILD_DEPENDENCIES=ON`) to ensure they are compiled against mbedTLS.
 This does not apply if you have manually built and installed mbedTLS-linked versions of these libraries.

+> [!TIP]
+> If you are unsure, recommendation is to enable SDK to build dependencies using `-DBUILD_DEPENDENCIES=ON`

 ### Building selective dependencies from source